pacoispaco/coral/notes.md

 For amateur ornothologists who want to keep track of which birds they've seen, the current situation with names and name lists can be confusing!

-The main sources used in *Twitchspot taxonomy* are:
+The main sources I have used over the years are:

  * [IOC World Bird List](http://www.worldbirdnames.org/ioc-lists/master-list-2/)
  * [Birdlife Sweden](http://birdlife.se/tk/svenska-namn-pa-varldens-faglar/)